How Can a Licensed Psychotherapist Help Adults in Newbury Park, CA ?

 ● Harsh self-criticism

-So first, we slow things down.
+Together, we slow things down.
 Then we look at the patterns.
 And over time, we shift them in practical, realistic ways.

-What Therapy Approaches Do You Use?
+What Therapy Approaches Guide Treatment?

-Here is how that looks.
+Here is what that can look like:

-How Does Cognitive Behavioral Therapy Help?
+How Does Cognitive Behavioral Therapy (CBT) Help?

 CBT helps you catch unhelpful thoughts before they run the show.
 We look at how thoughts affect feelings and behavior.
 Then we test new, more balanced ways of responding.
 It is practical and backed by strong research.

-What Is Dialectical Behavioral Therapy?
+What Is Dialectical Behavioral Therapy (DBT)?

 DBT focuses on emotional regulation and relationship skills.
 So if your emotions feel intense or hard to manage, DBT gives you tools.
 You learn how to pause, breathe, and respond instead of reacting on autopilot.

-What Is Internal Family Systems?
+What Is Internal Family Systems (IFS)?

-Why Include Somatic Therapy?
+Why Include Somatic Therapy in Treatment?

-What Is Solution Focused Brief Therapy?
+What Is Solution Focused Brief Therapy (SFBT)?

 Why Is Psychoeducation Part of Therapy?